mildred/caribou/README.md

 Io implements a message sending architecture where messages are dispatched to an object, whereby it looks it up locally, then through its protos list in a first match wins.
 It delegates the message send to the first item in the protos, then to its protos first object and so on until it runs out; then it goes back up one level, tries another proto.
 Should that fail, it keeps going back up the tree until it exhausts all protos and raises an exception.
 Caribou is slightly different.

-Objects are containers for concurrency.
-They hold state which is local to the object, a mailbox (a queue where messages are received).
+Objects hold state which is local to the object, a mailbox (a queue where messages are received).
 It contains also a list of traits; it does not employ any type of inheritance.
-Each object will contain at a minimum, two traits: A trait defining primitive operations all objects need to understand (such as slot lookup, evaluator, etc) which has the lowest lookup priority; and a trait defining slots that are local only to this object.
-All the other traits are considered foreign.
+Delegation is explicit, not implicit, trait conflict resolution is also explicit.

 Object concurrency is handled by the Actor model.
 This allows us some great deal of flexibility in how the underlying architecture works.
 Merely placing "common sense" requirements on top of a flexible base.